Teitan Press - Forthcoming Titles.

 Forthcoming Titles From the Teitan Press

 The Teitan Press currently have nearly two dozen planned publications "in the pipeline."
-It is not normally our policy to announce our books in advance of publication, but we do have several exciting works on Rosaleen Norton in the pipeline, including a long-awaited color book of her art.
-The great interest in Frederick Hockley that our publication of his A Complete Book of Magic Science, Occult Spells, and The Rosicrucian Seer have aroused, and the fact that we have embarked on the publication of a series of volumes by and about Frederick Hockley, has caused us to reconsider this policy.
+It is not normally our policy to announce our books in advance of publication, but we do have several exciting works on Rosaleen Norton in preparation, including a long-awaited color book of her art.
+The interest in Frederick Hockley that our publication of his A Complete Book of Magic Science, Occult Spells, The Rosicrucian Seer and other of his works has aroused, means that we will certainly be continuing the The Teitan Press Frederick Hockley Series.

-Throughout 2009 / 2010 we plan to release a number of other works by Hockley, including The Metaphysical and Spiritual Philosophy of the Spirit Eltesmo, as well as Hockley's editions of Dr Rudd's Nine Hierarchies of Angels ... [& the] Clavis Angelica, The Book of Solomon's called the Pauline Art, and the Ars Notoria the Notory Art of Solomon.
+At the time of writing we are not sure which will be the next work to appear in the Teitan Press Frederick Hockley Series, as we have several texts in advanced stages of preparation including The Metaphysical and Spiritual Philosophy of the Spirit Eltesmo, as well as Hockley's editions of Dr Rudd's Nine Hierarchies of Angels ... [& the] Clavis Angelica, The Book of Solomon's called the Pauline Art, and the Ars Notoria the Notory Art of Solomon.
 Several other works edited by Hockley are also under consideration, and there is the possibility of a collection of essays relating to Hockley, for which contributions are invited.

-Of course the Hockley books represent only a part of the publishing activities of the Teitan Press, and we have a number of other exciting books slated for publication in the near future.
-For various reasons we do not wish to release details of most for the time being, however one work we can mention is A Bibliography and Research Guide to the Life and Works of John W. "Jack" Parsons which we plan to issue in late 2009.
+Of course the Hockley books represent only a part of the publishing activities of the Teitan Press, and we have a number of other interesting and unusual books slated for publication in the near future.
+Unfortunately one book that we announced earlier, the Bibliography and Research Guide to the Life and Works of John W. "Jack" Parsons has been delayed due to the decision to include details of surviving Parsons manuscript material, a cache of which was recently discovered.
+At this stage no date is set for its release, due to difficulties in accessing some of the manuscript material.

 Further detail on the Hockley works can be found below: